+i.
 Any member of the College community may submit a report of a potential Student Code of Conduct violation.
-A report shall be prepared in writing and directed to Student Affairs,

-- College Police or Residence Life.
-Any report should be submitted as soon as possible after the event takes place. - ii.
-A submitted report will be reviewed to determine merit, need for further investigation, appropriate referral if necessary and/or dismissal.
+A report shall be prepared in writing and directed to Student Affairs, College Police or Residence Life.
+Any report should be submitted as soon as possible after the event takes place.